Jay and Silent Bob

-Jay and Silent Bob are fictional characters portrayed by Jason Mewes and Kevin Smith, respectively, in Kevin Smith's View Askewniverse, a fictional universe created and used in most of the films, comics, and television programs written and produced by Smith, beginning with Clerks.
+Jay and Silent Bob are fictional characters portrayed by American actors Jason Mewes and Kevin Smith, respectively.
+They appear in the View Askewniverse, a fictional universe used in most of the films, comics, and television programs written and produced by Smith.

-Jay and Silent Bob are the only characters that have appeared in every Askewniverse film; this excludes Smith's other projects: Jersey Girl, Zack and Miri Make a Porno, Cop Out, Red State, Tusk, and Yoga Hosers.
+Jay and Silent Bob are the only characters that have appeared in every Askewniverse film.
+This excludes Smith's other projects: Jersey Girl, Zack and Miri Make a Porno, Cop Out, Red State, Tusk, and Yoga Hosers.
 The characters are shown spending most of their time selling marijuana in front of the convenience store in the Clerks films.
 In Clerks: The Animated Series, they were also shown selling illegal fireworks.